owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

-  encryption:encrypt-all               Encrypt all files for all users encryption:list-modules              List all available encryption modules encryption:migrate                   initial migration to encryption 2.0 encryption:set-default-module        Set the encryption default module encryption:show-key-storage-root     Show current key storage root encryption:status                    Lists the current status of encryption
+  encryption:encrypt-all               Encrypt all files for all users encryption:list-modules              List all available encryption modules encryption:migrate                   initial migration to encryption 2.0 encryption:recreate-master-key       Replace existing master key with new one.
+                                       Encrypt the file system with newly created master key. encryption:set-default-module        Set the encryption default module encryption:show-key-storage-root     Show current key storage root encryption:status                    Lists the current status of encryption